icdmkg2/icdmkg2/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=icdmkg2.icdmkg)

-I am a Gamer and a Python Dev
+I am a gamer and a python dev

 **Talking about Personal Stuff:**